filipjediny/little_booklet/README.md

 generate_booklet uses PyPDF2 library which is in the lib folder.
-To use your own globally-installed PyPDF2 library, don't forget to change the imports in generate_booklet from (from lib.PyPDF2 import PdfFileWriter, from lib.PyPDF2 import PdfFileReader) to (from PyPDF2 import PdfFileWriter, PdfFileReader)
+To use your own globally-installed PyPDF2 library, don't forget to change the imports in generate_booklet from (from lib.PyPDF2 import PdfFileWriter, from lib.PyPDF2 import PdfFileReader) to (from PyPDF2 import PdfFileWriter, PdfFileReader).